 The certificate has been designed to meet the increasing entry-level laboratory technicians biotechnology.
 Technicians in this field must be proficient in the application of scientific methodology.
 They must implement laboratory procedures and use specialized laboratory equipment.
 Much of the technician's work involves repetitive routines that must be done precisely, quickly and safely.
-Upon completion of this certificate students will be eligible for positions such as lab assistant, worker.
-Competency and laboratory support organizational, computational and communication skills are essential.
+Upon completion of this certificate students will be eligible for positions such as lab assistant, and laboratory support worker.
+Competency organizational, computational and communication skills are essential.
 NOTE: BIOL 270 has a prerequisite of a Biology course (BIOL 250 or BIOL 260 or BIOL 261 or BIOL 201) and CHEM 101

-REQUIRED COURSES: UNITS
+REQUIRED COURSES:

 BIOL 270 Microbiology 5

 BIOL 290 Biotechnology I 5

 BIOL 291 Biotechnology II 5

 CHEM 104 Introduction to Organic and Biochemistry 4

 CIT 101 Introduction to Computer Literacy 3

 ENGL 101 Freshman Composition or 4

 ENGL 101H Freshman Composition-Honors 4

 PHIL 105 Introduction to Ethics 3

-TOTAL UNITS : 29
+29